-Prerequisites: MUS M60A Class Hours: 1 lecture, 3 lab Emphasizes interpretation of rhythm and phrasing.
-May be taken four (4) times for credit.
+Prerequisites: MUS M60A Class Hours: 1 lecture, 3 lab

+Emphasizes interpretation of rhythm and phrasing.
+May be taken for a total of four (4) times for credit.
 Applies to Associate Degree.
 Transfer credit: CSU; UC

 MUS M60G -- 2 Units Advanced Chamber Music